karlenenegus/AI_Crops/Paper/writing_AI_Crops.md

 Computer vision has been used for quality monitoring and measuring in cereal, fruit, and vegetable crops [@Jayas2008; @Kondo2010]; crop growth monitoring

-Jayas et al. [-@Jayas2008] <!-- Review Article which summarizes work from students of Jayas--> describes computer vision being used to classify morphological, color, textural, features in wheat kernels using a four-layer back-propigation network and statistical classifier algorithm; insect infestation detection using a linear classifier and back-propagation neural network.
+Jayas et al. [-@Jayas2008] <!-- Review Article which summarizes work from students of Jayas--> describes computer vision being used to classify morphological, color, textural, features in wheat kernels using a four-layer back-propagation network and statistical classifier algorithm; insect infestation detection using a linear classifier and back-propagation neural network.

 In the quest for automation,
 - see [@Romero2013]